-The Board of Directors recommends that you vote "FOR" the election of the four nominees for director (Proposal 1), "FOR" the proposal to ratify the appointment of Ernst & Young LLP as independent auditors of the Company for 2021 (Proposal 2), and "FOR" the approval of the compensation of our named executive officers (Proposal 3).
+The Board of Directors recommends that you vote "FOR" the election of the five nominees for director (Proposal 1), "FOR" the proposal to ratify the appointment of Ernst & Young LLP as independent auditors of the Company for 2022 (Proposal 2), and "FOR" the approval of the compensation of our named executive officers (Proposal 3).

-RECORD DATE/ WHO CAN VOTE: All stockholders of record at the close of business on March 31, 2021 are entitled to vote.
+RECORD DATE/ WHO CAN VOTE: All stockholders of record at the close of business on March 28, 2022 are entitled to vote.
+The only class of securities entitled to vote at the are entitled to vote.
 The only class of securities entitled to vote at the Annual Meeting is NOW common stock.
 Holders of NOW common stock are entitled to one vote per share at the Annual Meeting.